 Please note: The PNPD was previously called the Nutritional Therapy Practice Diploma (NTPD).
 The intention of the prior NTPD and the new PNPD programmes are similar and both lead to nutritional therapy practice.
 The subtle changes to the new programme enable this clinical programme to further enhance the personalised approach for nutritional therapy practice.
 Both the prior NTPD and the new PNPD meet similar learning outcomes and requirements of the Core Curriculum for nutritional therapy.

 Students must be enrolled on one of the following courses:

 Two modes of study can be applied for:

 Many people interested nutrition wish to practice clinically.
-The Nutritional Therapy Practice Diploma (NTPD) is a CNELM qualification which can be combined with one of the following degree programmes taught at CNELM as an accredited route to nutritional therapy practice.
-Please note the NTPD is not a standalone qualification:
+The Personalised Nutrition Practice Diploma (PNPD) is a CNELM qualification Endorsed by Qualifi which can be combined with one of the following degree programmes taught at CNELM as an accredited route to nutritional therapy practice.

 CNELM is committed to the highest standards of training in Nutritional Therapy so that graduates are equipped to provide nutritional therapy services to individuals in a ‘safe’ and effective manner.